 - Students could make a bookmark by drawing an angry ghost and choosing a quote to accompany it.

-- They can follow the recipe and have a go at making some Semla buns.
+- Students can follow the recipe and have a go at making some Semla buns.
 Click here for recipe.

 - They could write their own version of the one of the poems as a diary entry, a song, a play or a story.